MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 ## Before you begin

-You decide if you want to set all extension management settings here or set these controls through other policies.
+Decide if you want to set all extension management settings in the ExtensionSettings policy or set these controls through other policies.

 The ExtensionSettings policy can overwrite other policies that you've set elsewhere in group policy, including the following policies: